 Additional information regarding the net pension liability is included in Note 12.
 Additional information regarding the net other postemployment benefit liability is included in Note 13.

-NOTE 8 - OPERATING LEASE OBLIGATIONS
+NOTE 8 - OPERATING LEASE REVENUES

-The College entered into operating leases for equipment and vehicles.
-Future minimum lease payments under noncancelable operating leases consist of the following at June 30, 2021:
+Future minimum lease revenues under noncancelable operating leases related to wireless broadband services is recorded when received.
+These minimum future lease revenues consist of the following at June 30, 2021: